Toronto District School Board

 • The school conducts daily flushing, Monday through Friday.

-The provincial government doesn’t require school boards to notify parents when exceedances occur.
-However, when an exceedance impacts the entire plumbing system and the school is placed on an alternate drinking water method (e.g. water bottles), principals notify parents.
-These cases are rare because usually, only individual fixtures are impacted.
+The provincial regulations do not require school boards to notify parents in case of exceedances.
+Should an exceedance impact the entire plumbing system and the school is placed on an alternative drinking water source (e.g. water bottles), principals would notify parents.

 When an individual fixture is impacted (e.g. it needs to be replaced) and it is taken out of service, the school principal is informed, but no notification will be sent to parents.
-However, the TDSB will ensure that all students have access to a safe water source nearby.
+The TDSB will continue to ensure that all students have access to safe drinking water.

 Toronto Public Health states that TDSB Buildings are not serviced by lead pipes, as buildings with more than six units do not have lead pipes, regardless of age.
 Lead is too soft to handle the pressure needed for these types of buildings.